lutzky/lutzky.github.io/_posts/2013-12-01-test-driven-procrastination.md

 Of course, error messages, sorting and spacing for the output would be part of the spec.
 That provided an effective way of checking your program's
-correctness: Run it on a given output, and compare it - using `diff` - to expected output.
-Some TAs even provided simple test files for this exact method (but not revealing the "real" test files which would they use while grading), but the "serious" tests happened in the student-run "homework help" forum (ah, phpbb...), where students would regularly place gargantuan test files to
+correctness: Run it on a given input, and compare its output - using `diff` - to expected output.
+Some TAs even provided simple test files (input + expected output) for this exact method (but not revealing the "real" test files which would they use while grading), but the "serious" tests happened in the student-run "homework help" forum (ah, phpbb...), where students would regularly place gargantuan test files to